 We looked around the home and found it was clean, tidy and maintained.
-One relative told us, "All the rooms are regularly cleaned with cleaning records on display".
 The management team employed designated staff for the cleaning of the premises.
-Infection control audits were in place and the management team made regular checks to ensure cleaning schedules were completed.
-We observed staff making appropriate use of personal protective clothing such as disposable gloves and aprons.
+Infection control audits were completed and the management team made regular checks to ensure cleaning schedules were completed.
+We observed staff made appropriate use of personal protective clothing such as disposable gloves and aprons.